Vegetarianism and Theravada Buddhism

 All Buddhists should have Saṁsāra (the endless rounds of rebirth) in mind with all of their actions.
 Saṁsāra is very long and dangerous.
 A human who develops a habit of being a vegetarian can continue that habit from one life to another.
 If one is unfortunate to be born as an animal, one is best off being a vegetarian animal rather than a meat eater.
 Why?

 There can be a long cycle before one can return to the human realm.
-That is why the Buddha said that getting to the human realm is like a life-ring [mfn] It is really mentioned as a yoke, and his eye must look through the yoke which is at even smaller odds.
-However, it is difficult to paint this type of picture to modern readers, so I changed it and documented it here. [/mfn] being thrown into the ocean, and every 100 years a tortoise would rise up to the surface of the ocean (randomly).
-The odds of his head to be near the life-ring let alone go through the life-ring are almost zero.
+That is why the Buddha said that getting to the human realm is like a life-ring5 being thrown into the ocean, and every 100 years a tortoise would rise up to the surface of the ocean (randomly).
+The odds of his head being near the life-ring—let alone going through it—are almost zero.
 That is the chance beings have to get a human birth.
-Taking into account that one only gets one chance every 100 years, we can see how rare the human birth is.

 So when one decides to be a meat eater or a vegetarian, one should think about saṁsāra and the unfortunate event if one were to be born as an animal.
-If you were born as an animal, would you want to be a vegetarian animal or a meat hunting animal?
-Of course you could be a dog or a cat, that is not allowed out of the house, who has its testicles removed by the owner, and gets his dog food served to him in a dish without the need to hunt and kill.
-Would you really want that?
+If you were born as an animal, would you want to be a vegetarian animal or a meat-hunting animal?

 Fresh Kill, Old Kill

 Is it bad to eat meat that was already killed for another purpose?
 Some say yes, some say no. It can be tricky.
 The rule is that the meat should not be killed for the purpose of feeding a monk.
-Let’s say you catch some fish, and bring it to your family.
-Then you decided that after it was killed to offer some to a monk.
+Let’s say you catch some fish and bring it to your family.
+Then you decide after it was killed to offer some to a monk.
 This would be allowable.
 However, it could get tricky because a devoted fisherman might save his best fish and kill it for the monk.
 If this were so, then this fish would not be allowable.
-Monks have to be careful in fishing villages for this reason.
-If a monk lives in such a village, one must go to random streets without a pattern just to get allowable food that was not be prepared in advance for them.
-But that may not be enough.
-Often in poor parts of Asia where refrigeration is not possible, fish are still living when brought to the market.
-If the new owner cooks and kills the newly bought fish for the monk, then it is not allowable.
-The same goes for fresh and free-range eggs and shellfish.
-Please be careful about lobster and going to some fresh seafood restaurants.

 The five types of wrong livelihood are: